The Final Distribution Process

 Proposals, Objections, and Trustee Release

-Before distributing, a trustee may send beneficiaries a formal proposal outlining who gets what.
-If a beneficiary does not object within thirty days, and the proposal included clear notice of the right to object and the deadline, that silence is treated as acceptance.
+If a beneficiary does not object within thirty days, that silence counts as acceptance.
+However, the proposal must have included clear notice of the right to object and the deadline.

 On termination or partial termination of a trust, the trustee may send to the beneficiaries a proposal for distribution.
 The right of any beneficiary to object to the proposed distribution terminates if the beneficiary does not notify the trustee of an objection within thirty days after the proposal was sent.

-A.R.S. § 14-10817(A)The statute also addresses what happens when a beneficiary releases the trustee from liability.
-That release is not valid if it was induced by improper conduct, or if the beneficiary did not know their rights or the material facts surrounding a breach.
-This protects beneficiaries from being pressured into waiving claims they do not fully understand.
+A.R.S. § 14-10817(A)The statute also covers what happens when a beneficiary releases the trustee from liability.
+That release is not valid if it came from improper conduct by the trustee.